refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

 ### Papers or blogs

 * The nature review on deep learning: Yann LeCun,Yoshua Bengio, Geoffrey Hinton. [paper](https://www.nature.com/articles/nature14539.pdf)

-See corresponding references links in the main text for other papers.
+* See corresponding references links in the main text for other papers (note some of the links require you have access to certain academic journals).